Puncak Jaya: Glaciers

+Climate

+The peak has an alpine tundra climate (Köppen ETf) closely bordering on an ice cap climate (Köppen EF).
+Autumn (March to May) is the warmest season, with May being the only month whose average temperatures surpass freezing.

 Climbing

 Puncak Jaya is one of the more demanding climbs in one version of the Seven Summits, despite having the lowest elevation.
 It is held to have the highest technical rating, though not the greatest physical demands of that list's ascents.

 The standard route to climb the peak from its base camp is up the north face and along the summit ridge, which is all hard rock surface.
 Despite the large mine, the area is highly inaccessible to hikers and the general public.
 The standard route to access base camp as of 2013 is to fly into the nearest major town with an airport, Timika, and then take a small aircraft over the mountain range and onto an unimproved runway at one of the local villages far down from the peak.
 It is then typically a five-day hike via the Jungle route to the base camp through very dense rainforest and with regular rainfall, making the approach probably the "most miserable" of the Seven Summits.
 Rain during most days of the hike inbound and out are not uncommon.
 Unlike the other Seven Summits, if one sustains an injury on the inbound hike, there is little or no ability to get rescued via helicopter.
 Anyone injured must evacuate by foot over very difficult and slippery terrain.

 The descent from the peak's base camp can take three to four days.
 Anecdotally, it appears most injuries occur during the descent due to a combination of exhaustion and difficulty controlling hiking speed on the wet and slippery terrain.

 An additional complication is relatively common work strikes by the climbing porters that accompany most expeditions, occasionally halting their work to demand (and usually receive) higher pay before agreeing to continue.
 The one-day summit bid is technically challenging for those with little rock climbing experience, and it can be quite cold with temperatures at or below freezing near the summit.
 Patches of snow sometimes appear on the route up or on the ropes of the Tyrolean traverse just below the summit.